Mastering the Market with Private Investments

 What are private investments?

 Private investments define funds in assets not traded in the public markets.
 These investments include equity, ownership stakes, debt, and real assets.
 They are often characterised by long-term horizons, relatively lower market liquidity, and potentially higher rates of returns than investing in public markets.
-In 2023 alone, private equity funds raised $785 billion$11 trillion$11 trillion.
+In 2023 alone, private equity funds raised $785 billion.

 • Private credit: A niche where non-bank lending is given to businesses, and more frequently, it presents flexible solutions that conventional banks cannot.
 It can be direct funding, subordinated, or distressed business loans.
 It topped $2.1 trillion globally last year.